NormalVR/Normcore-Documentation/src/guides/creating-a-player-controller.md

 ---
 layout: docs
-title: Creating a player controller
+title: Creating a Player Controller
 ---
-# Creating a player controller
+# Creating a Player Controller

 This guide will demonstrate how to create a basic player that you can move using WASD and the mouse.
-This guide serves as the foundation for any multiplayer game that lets you play as a 3rd-person player.
+It will serve as the foundation for any multiplayer game that lets you play as a third-person player.

 When you're finished, you'll end up with a multiplayer game that looks like this:

 ![](./creating-a-player-controller/hoverbird-completed-1.mp4)

 We'll start by creating a singleplayer player controller from scratch.
-We'll get the controls to feel nice and then we'll make it multiplayer.
+We'll get the controls to feel nice, and then we'll make it multiplayer.
 If you're only interested in the multiplayer part, skip to [making it multiplayer](#making-it-multiplayer).

 ## Creating a singleplayer player controller